-A co-advisor serves two main roles: (I) acting as an official liaison for the student to the Physics Department and (ii) insuring that the student's dissertation has a physics component that is sufficient to allowing granting of a Ph.D. in Physics.
+A co-advisor serves two main roles: (i) acting as an official liason for the student to the Physics Department and (ii) insuring that the student's dissertation has a physics component that is sufficient to allowing granting of a Ph.D. in Physics.
 The co-advisor also serves as the student's contact to the department for any academic issues that would be more appropriately dealt with by Physics, rather than a faculty member in another department.

 Students should select the co-advisor as soon as he/she is no longer on rotation and has decided on a research program with an advisor in a department other than Physics.
 In any case, this should be no later than the end of the second year of graduate study.
-Students should complete the "Advisor/Co-Advisor" form https://physics.stanford.edu/sites/default/files/10_ADVISOR_COADVISOR.pdf and submit it to the Physics Student Services Officer, Maria Frank.
+Students should complete the "Advisor/Co-Advisor" form and submit it to the Physics Student Services Officer, Maria Frank.